How to Rob a Bank (2026 film)

-How to Rob a Bank is an upcoming American heist film directed by David Leitch and written by Mark Bianculli.
-It stars Nicholas Hoult, Anna Sawai, Pete Davidson, Zoë Kravitz, Rhenzy Feliz, John C. Reilly, and Christian Slater.
+How to Rob a Bank is an upcoming American action comedy heist film directed by David Leitch from a screenplay by Mark Bianculli.
+It stars Nicholas Hoult, Zoë Kravitz, Anna Sawai, Rhenzy Feliz, Pete Davidson, and John C. Reilly.

-The film is scheduled to be released in the United States on September 4, 2026.
+The film is scheduled to be released in the United States on November 13, 2026.

 Premise

-A crew of bank robbers has been using social media to document heists that they have pulled off, leading to pursuit from the police.
+A crew of bank robbers have been using social media to document heists that they have pulled off, leading to pursuit from the police.